- Day 1 – Queenstown - The Catlins

 After shooting sunrise over Mitre Peak we will spend the day exploring some more locations along the Milford road that we missed on the way in, before heading back to Te Anau to spend a night.
 We walk the tranquil shores of Lake Te Anau, the South Island’s largest lake, on an easy path at the start of the Kepler Track.
 This evening we photograph the sunset over the lake, with a vast array of mountains beyond.

-This morning there will be an option for another sunrise over Lake Te Anau, to join an hour-long flight by helicopter (optional extra) over the Doubtful and Dusky Sounds to photograph atop the mountains that rise above.
+This morning there will be an option for sunrise over Lake Te Anau, or to join an one and a half hour-long flight by helicopter (optional extra) over the Doubtful and Dusky Sounds to photograph atop the mountains that rise above.
 This extra offers sublime aerial photography opportunities of the mountains in the early morning light.

 - Day 13 - Doubtful Sound - Queenstown